 Are Corporate Social Responsibility & Purpose the Same?

-After all, doing good in the world through dedicated programs of social responsibility surely equates as having purpose.
-If that’s the case, is it possible that purpose is simply the new ‘catch phrase’ to describe the natural evolution of CSR programs?
+After all, doing good in the world through dedicated programs of corporate social responsibility (CSR) surely equates as having purpose?

 DEFINING CORPORATE SOCIAL RESPONSIBILITY

-The concept of CSR is generally understood to mean that corporations have a degree of responsibility not only for the economic consequences of their activities, but also for the social and environmental implications.
+The concept of CSR is generally understood to mean that corporations have a degree of responsibility not only for the economic consequences of their activities, but also for the social and environmental impacts.

-This is sometimes referred to as having a ‘triple bottom line’ a business concept where companies commit to measuring their social and environmental impact in addition to their financial performance, rather than solely focusing on generating profit, or the standard “bottom line.”
+This approach can be referred to as having a ‘triple bottom line’ a framework where companies commit to measuring their social and environmental impact in addition to their financial performance, rather than solely focusing on generating profit, or the standard “bottom line.”

 PURPOSE REVISITED